Dominik Kotarski

-Dominik Kotarski ([dôminik kôtarskiː, domǐ-]; born 10 February 2000) is a Croatian professional footballer who plays as a goalkeeper for Greek Super League club PAOK.
+Dominik Kotarski ([dôminik kôtarskiː, domǐ-]; born 10 February 2000) is a Croatian professional footballer who plays as a goalkeeper for Danish Superliga club Copenhagen and the Croatia national team.

 Club career

 Ajax

-Kotarski with his local club NK Tondach Bedekovčina at the age of 6, and after impressing, moved to Dinamo Zagreb's academy in 2011.
+Growing up in Brestovec Orehovički, Kotarski started training with his local club NK Tondach Bedekovčina at the age of 6.
+After impressing, he moved to Dinamo Zagreb's academy in 2011.
 On 7 July 2017, he signed his first professional contract with Ajax but had to wait until he turned 18 to officially sign with the club, and he is contracted until 30 June 2023.

 Kotarski made his professional debut for Jong Ajax in a 3–0 Eerste Divisie loss to Jong PSV on 30 March 2018.
 Kotarski was made the third keeper of the first team ahead of the 2018–19 Eredivisie season.
 Due to good health of first and second choice keepers André Onana and Kostas Lamprou, he continued to ply his trade with the reserves.

 Gorica (loan)

 On 16 June 2021 it was announced that Kotarski would be loaned to HNK Gorica on a season-long loan spell, competing in the 1.
-HNL, the top-tier of professional football in his native Croatia.This year he "wrote" 28 participations with Goritsa, keeping his home intact in 8 of them.
-Ajax and Gorica have reached an agreement for the transfer of Dominik Kotarski.
-The deadline for Gorica expired on 6/15, in order to take advantage of the purchase clause that had been entered to acquire Kotarski from Ajax, giving the amount of 1.2 million euros, with the people of the team being a little late due to a holiday and to finally pay the money.
+HNL, the top-tier of professional football in his native Croatia.
+He featured 24 times in the league and 4 times in the cup, keeping a clean sheet in 8 of those matches.